larsoyd/ArchLinuxTutorials/pkgchoices.md

 konsole is included as a backup.
 If you want to use another terminal as your main, replace it.

 ### ark
 ark is a KDE developed GUI software to unzip archive files on your computer, basically WinRAR for KDE Plasma.
 "Optional" but you are going to want this.
-It supports various optional additions included like `7zip` and `unrar` .7Z and .RAR format support respectively.
+It supports various additions, some already included like `7zip` and `unrar` .7Z and .RAR format support respectively and more.